Multidimensional Scaling for Big Data: Simulation study

-There is a total of 120 scenarios to simulate (6 sample sizes, 2 data dimensions, and 10 dominant dimensions).
-Each scenario is replicated 100 times.
-So, a total of 12,000 simulations are carried out.
-For every simulation, the data matrix $\mathcal{X}$ is generated from a multivariate normal distribution with zero mean independent coordinates and variances $15$ for the first $h$ columns and $1$ for the others.
-The three MDS algorithms are run based on Euclidean distances between rows of $\mathcal{X}$.
+There was a total of 32 scenarios to simulate (8 sample sizes, 2 data dimensions, and 2 dominant dimensions).
+Each scenario was replicated 100 times.
+So, a total of 3200 simulations were carried out.

-When running the algorithms, we ask for as many columns $r$ as the dominant dimension exist in the simulated data set, i.e, $r=h$.
-Therefore, the resulting low-dimensional MDS configurations $\mathbf{X}$ have dimension $n\times h$.
-In addition to $\mathbf{X}$, the elapsed time is stored for each simulation.
+For every simulation, the data matrix $\mathcal{Y}$ was generated from a multivariate normal distribution with zero mean independent coordinates and variances $15$ for the first $h$ columns and {variance} $1$ for the others.
+The six MDS algorithms {were} run based on Euclidean distances between rows of $\mathcal{Y}$.
+All the algorithms were executed requiring as many columns $r$ as the dominant dimension of the simulated data set, i.e, $r=h$.
+Therefore, the resulting low dimensional MDS configurations $\mathbf{X}$ {had} dimension $n\times h$.
+In addition to $\mathbf{X}$, the elapsed time {was} stored for each simulation.

-Note that the original data set, $\mathcal{X}$, is already an MDS configuration for itself, since we simulate independent columns with zero mean.
-Therefore, even though $n$ is so large that classical MDS can not be calculated, the first $h$ columns of $\mathcal{X}$ can be taken as a benchmark classical MDS solution to which compare against the MDS configurations $\mathbf{X}$ provided by the three algorithms.
+Note that the original data set, $\mathcal{Y}$, {was} already an MDS configuration by construction, since we {simulated} independent columns with zero mean.
+Therefore, even though $n$ {was} so large that classical MDS {could} not be calculated, the first $h$ columns of $\mathcal{Y}$ {could} be taken as a benchmark classical MDS solution to which compare against the MDS configurations $\mathbf{X}$ provided by the six algorithms.

-In order to test the results quality of the algorithms as well as the time needed to compute the MDS configurations, some metrics are calculated:
+In order to test the quality of the algorithms as well as the time needed to compute the MDS configurations, some metrics {were} calculated: